-The number of online and phone scams continues to grow, and in many countries, they have already reached the point where people .
+The number of scam calls continues to grow.
 As a teleoperator, Elisa actively strives to take action to block online scams and to ensure that Finnish phone numbers remain reliable and safe in online and phone services.

 One of the most common types of phone scam is the “wangiri” call, which is a short-duration call that the recipient generally doesn’t even have time to answer, typically from a foreign phone number.
 If the recipient calls the missed call number back, the line is silent or there may be questions and answers, with the idea of making the call last as long as possible.
 The goal of wangiri calls is to get as many people as possible to call the number, so that the attacker can receive a share of the termination payments associated with transmitting call traffic.